RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 for polygon_idx in range(n_polygons):
     current_polygon = polygons.iloc[polygon_idx,:]["geometry"]

-    # vectorised: apply `contains` to an array of points at once
+    # vectorised: apply `contains` to an array of points, rather than an individual point
     points_in_polygon_idx = current_polygon.contains(points_array)
     points_in_polygon = point_names_array[points_in_polygon_idx]